 - To start, take a clean bowl and put cream cheese in it.

-- Now, add crushed pineapple to the cream cheese, and blend them mix together well.
+- Add mashed pineapple to the cream cheese, and blend them together well.

 - Once the blend is ready, add brown sugar and sliced nuts into it.